emredagli/physics-constants-explorer/README.md

 ```

 The `key` values (for example `speed_of_light_in_vacuum`) should match the `key` values on the provided definition file.

-Besides this, you can also provide exact custom numeric values (such as prime numbers) under `dimensionless_constants` collection without defining it under the definition file.
+Besides this, exact custom numeric values (such as prime numbers) can be used under `dimensionless_constants` collection __without defining under the definition file__.
 For example:
 ```json
 {
   ...